usegalaxy-eu/operations/subdomains.md

 1. Add your domain to [this list](https://github.com/usegalaxy-eu/infrastructure/blob/main/dns.tf#L24) under `subdomain`, and increase the `count` parameter below by one.
 2. Make a PR with these changes.

+### To add GxIT privileges

+To allow or grant your domain the GxIT privileges, the following needs to be done,

+1. Create a PR, adding your domains IT wildcard to the [sn06.yml playbook](https://github.com/usegalaxy-eu/infrastructure-playbook/blob/master/sn06.yml#L41) like done in [this PR](https://github.com/usegalaxy-eu/infrastructure-playbook/pull/916)
+2. Create a PR with the CNAME records routing to `usegalaxy.eu` in the [dns.tf file](https://github.com/usegalaxy-eu/infrastructure/blob/main/dns.tf) by adding your domain to [this list](https://github.com/usegalaxy-eu/infrastructure/blob/main/dns.tf#L241) under `it-subdomain`, and increase the `count` parameter below by one.
+Refer [this PR](https://github.com/usegalaxy-eu/infrastructure/pull/178)
+3. Expand the SSL certificate following the [manual here](https://github.com/usegalaxy-eu/operations/blob/main/ssl_certificate_expansion.md) (only EU admins can do this step, talk to them)

 ## Customizing Tools

 1. Edit [global_host_filter.py](https://github.com/usegalaxy-eu/infrastructure-playbook/blob/master/templates/galaxy/config/global_host_filters.py.j2), you'll want to edit both functions to define appropriate values for your galaxy subdomain.